guidomarchini/RestfulMovies/README.md

 ## Getting up the server
 > mvn install
+>
 > mvn spring-boot:run

 ## Services
-This project has a swagger documentation. please check `/swagger-ui.html` to see it.
+This project has a swagger documentation. please check `/swagger-ui.html` to see the restful services documentation.

 ## About the project
 This project was made in Kotlin using spring-boot.
 It has several layers: